-The Morrisons are loving this downtime together after a very frenetic, stressful, and emotional few years.
+The Morrisons love this downtime together after a very frenetic, stressful, and emotional few years.

-I am seriously blown away that we are about to enter into 2022!!
+I am seriously blown away that we are about to enter 2022!!

 “It really feels AMAZING to take this much-needed time off and replenish ourselves mentally, physically, and emotionally.”

-With that being said, I am taking a social media sabbatical so that my nervous system has a complete rest from all of the stimulation that the world of social media gives off.
+That said, I am taking a social media sabbatical, so my nervous system has a complete rest from all social media’s stimulation.

 Six benefits of taking breaks from social media.

 A study from June 2018 found that people felt happier, calmer, and more present after a three-week social media sabbatical.
-They were able to focus more on the present moment and felt a reduction in anxiety.
+They could focus more on the present moment and felt an anxiety reduction.

 1. Improved wellbeing

-Similarly, people who took a break from all forms of social media had a significant decrease in negative emotions like depression and anxiety.
+Similarly, people who took a break from all forms of social media significantly decreased negative emotions like depression and anxiety.
 Their self-esteem increased too.

-Taking a break from social media can provide huge benefits for your well-being.
-There is definitely something to be said about the benefits of taking a step back from it all for at least a week.
+Taking a break from social media can provide enormous benefits for your well-being.
+Something must be said about the benefits of taking a step back from it all for at least a week.

 2. More time to do other things

-Taking a break from social media means you have to spend time on other things.
-According to your schedule, how much time do you really have available to spend on other activities?
+Taking a break from social media means spending time on other things.
+According to your schedule, how much time do you spend on other activities?

 3. A greater understanding of yourself

-It can be very beneficial to take a step back from social media and take an honest look at yourself.
-It’s important to see what you’re struggling with, as well as what makes you happy.
+Taking a step back from social media and looking honestly at yourself can be very beneficial.
+It’s essential to see what you’re struggling with and what makes you happy.
 Taking a break from social media can give you some perspective on yourself and your surroundings.

 4. Appreciating the moment itself

-In a world where we’re constantly connected to our smartphones, it can be easy to lose ourselves on the internet.
+In a world where we’re constantly connected to our smartphones, losing ourselves on the internet can be easy.
 We’re always looking at updates from other people on Facebook, Twitter, Instagram, and Snapchat.
 We’re checking for notifications every five minutes because the fear of missing out is becoming more prevalent.

 Taking a break from social media lets you appreciate the moment more.
-By taking a break, it becomes easier to understand what’s going on around you.
+Taking a break makes it easier to understand what’s happening around you.

 5. Reduced fear of missing out

-As a digital detox or experiment, taking a break from social media can be beneficial to your FOMO (fear of missing out).
-You may realize that you have other things to do in real life, not just on the internet.
+As a digital detox or experiment, taking a break from social media can benefit your FOMO (fear of missing out).
+You may realize you have other things to do in real life, not just on the internet.

 6. Better interaction with others

-I wish you all a wonderful last week of December and 2021!!
+I wish you all a wonderful last week of December 2021!!